pie chart

 Resilience: 2

-A few lifelink options have been added to recover any life-losses on my part, along with a small number of options to recur (or even steal) lost creatures.
-I’ve also added an artifact that prevents my commander’s targeted removal.
+A few life-link options have been added to recover any life-losses on the wielder’s part, along with a small number of options to recur (or even steal) lost creatures.
+One artifact prevents the commander’s targeted removal.

 Spellpower: 3